 Reducing AS Subjects from 4 to 3: Pupils should only select 4 AS subjects if they intend to complete the course for the entire year.
-In the event a pupil wishes to drop a subject, this should be done in consultation with subject, Senior School and Careers staff and only after Halloween.
+In the event a pupil wishes to drop a subject, this should be done in consultation with subject, Senior School and Careers staff and only after the October half term break.